masoodfaisal/ml-workshop/docs/setup.md

 If you are running this as a workshop, it is recommended you fork this repo as there are changes you can make to your instance of the repo, that will simplify the expeerience for the students.
 See section _Updating Tool URLs_ below.

 Do the following:
-- Clone this repo and change directory into the root dir, _ml-workshop_ & create a variable for this directory
+- Clone this repo (or a fork thereof if your workshop facilitator so advises) and change directory into the root dir, _ml-workshop_.
+Create a variable *REPO_HOME*_ for this directory
 ```
 git clone https://github.com/masoodfaisal/ml-workshop
 cd ml-workshop